 The Best Bug Repellents

-Everyone should avoid bug bites.
-For a bug repellent that’s safe and effective—and that won’t stink or leave a puddle of oil on your skin—skip the DEET and get a picaridin formula, like Sawyer Products Premium Insect Repellent with 20 percent picaridin.
-It’s the best bottle of bug spray we found after testing 17 repellents and talking to everyone—from the EPA to the American Mosquito Control Association.
-One fact to establish up front: There’s no evidence that mosquitoes can transmit the coronavirus—but the diseases that biting insects do carry ain’t no picnic either.
+Everyone should avoid bug bites, which are annoying at best and debilitating (or even lethal) in worst-case scenarios.
+For a bug repellent that’s safe and effective—and that won’t stink or leave a puddle of oil on your skin—skip the DEET and get a picaridin formula, like Sawyer Products 20% Picaridin Insect Repellent.
+It’s the best bottle of bug spray we found after testing 23 repellents and talking to everyone from the EPA to the American Mosquito Control Association.

 - EPA approval - EPA-approved repellents have undergone extensive safety and efficacy testing and can be trusted.

 - 20% picaridin - Most of our recommendations use a 20% concentration of picaridin, which offers long-lasting repellency for ticks and mosquitoes with none of DEET’s downsides.

 - Testing, within limits - We test our picks for usability, as opposed to efficacy, because the variables of environment, physiology, and bug behavior affect performance.

 - Spray matters - The best repellents have a nice, even spray that is easy to apply.
 The worst ones are spitty and messy, and can overspray or puddle up.

 You can find the full article with Wirecutter's top repellent reconmendations, written by Doug Mahoney here.